guigolab/FA-nf/README.md

 ### KEGG orthology groups
 Predictions of the KEGG orthology groups (KO) can be obtained outside of the pipeline, i.e. via [KAAS server](http://www.genome.jp/tools/kaas/) or using a previously set-up version of [KofamKOALA](https://www.genome.jp/tools/kofamkoala/).

-Note: in the first case for the downstream processing of the KO file it is very important to store information about species used for predictions.
-Species are encoded in three lellters abbreviations, and the list can be copied from the 'Selected organisms' field in the kaas_main form.
+**Note**: using KAAS, for the downstream processing of the KO file it is very important to store information about species used for predictions.
+Species are encoded in three letters abbreviations, and the list can be copied from the 'Selected organisms' field in the kaas_main form.

 ## Result files

-Below you can check all the possibly available files in results directory (defined in ```resultPath``` parameter) at the end of the pipeline execution.
+Below you can check all the possibly available files in results directory (defined with ```resultPath``` parameter) at the end of the pipeline execution.
 Some files may not be there if certain options are switched (e.g., if GFF cleaning is skipped with ```gffclean = "false"```).

 * **«myorg».gff**: final outcome GFF that adds retrieved annotation information to the provided GFF.
 Filename matches the ```dbname``` parameter
 * **annot.gff**: input GFF file after being cleaned at the beginning of the pipeline and used in downstream processes